 Welcome to Year 3

 In science, we cover a number of topics throughout the year.
 (Please see the curriculum overview in the link on the right).
 Throughout the key topics this year, the focus will be on scientific inquiry, investigation, prediction and questioning skills.
 In autumn, we begin with learning about forces and magnets.

 In DT lessons, the children will undertake a number of exciting projects.
 To link with our science learning, children learn all about nutrition and healthy eating.
 The class will design and make a healthy soup.

 The children learn to sing a number of different styles of music including rock, R and B and songs to celebrate traditional festivals.
 Children will also have the opportunity to experiment with a variety of instruments.

 In Year 3, the children begin by amassing a vocabulary of nouns and basic greetings.
 They learn about what the language sounds like, what it looks like and about Spanish culture.
 There is a key focus on speaking and listening, which develops a confidence in the subject, before the children move on to more advanced learning in Year 4.

-PE for both classes will take place on Mondays and Thursdays.
+PE for both classes will take place on Wednesdays and Thursdays.
 On these days, the children should come to school wearing their PE kits.
 The children will learn a variety of skills under the topics of gymnastics, games, dance and athletics.

 If you would like more information regarding our curriculum, please do not hesitate to contact us.